haidaraM/ansible-playbook-grapher/README.md

 ```

 The graphs are generated in the folder `tests/generated-svgs`.
 They are also generated as artefacts
-in [Github Actions](https://github.com/haidaraM/ansible-playbook-grapher/actions).
+in [GitHub Actions](https://github.com/haidaraM/ansible-playbook-grapher/actions).
 Feel free to look at them when
 submitting PRs.

 ### Lint and format